1. How much experience do I need to join Dundee Mountain Club?

 4. How is Dundee Mountain Club different from many other clubs?

 We have a flexible and informal structure with trips and events organised by members as well as by the committee.
 Days out are typically organised at short notice allowing us to take the weather forecasts and current mountain conditions into account when deciding what to do and where to go.
 We also have a strong social focus with a weekly pub gathering.

-The club is called "Dundee Mountain Club" rather than a "mountaineering" club to reflect the fact that our interests are wide ranging - see our "what we do" page for details.
+The club is called “Dundee Mountain Club” rather than a “mountaineering” club to reflect the fact that our interests are wide-ranging – see Why DMC

 5. How are day trips organised?